45 Best Baking Cookbooks for Beginners: Top Recipes and Tips

 Reason for recommendation:

-1. The book selects a number of 100 recipes recommended by the best pastry chefs in the authoritative French Pastry Association (Relais Desserts) and the winning works of the World Dessert Competition and introduces each classic in detail.
+1. The book selects several 100 recipes recommended by the best pastry chefs in the authoritative French Pastry Association (Relais Desserts) and the winning works of the World Dessert Competition and introduces each classic in detail.

 2. Cakes, tarts, pies, cookies, macarons, puffs, refreshments... everything is available, and the dessert master's baking skills are dedicated to making the doubts in the production disappear.